 Send your video(s) by Friday, January 29th to Amber Pape, along with your name, title, and company name so that we can add these pieces of info into our final compilation videos.

-This marketing toolkit contains marketing materials that employers can use and adapt to help promote their attendance at the upcoming career fair(s).
+The University Career Fair Employer Marketing Toolkit and Education Career Fair Marketing Toolkit contain marketing materials that employers can use and adapt to help promote their attendance at the upcoming career fair(s).
 The kit will include images that correlate with the on-campus marketing campaign, sample copy, and email signature ad blocks.